|Index Page||Click on >> SITE MAP||Next Page (Broadband)|

 Personalised advertising.
 Most people know that Google is the most used 'search engine'.
 To do this it 'spiders' the web to find and index everything that it can find, so you find what you want when you put a word or two into its search box.
 Some people will be surprised that advertisements related to their searches and even related to the content of their emails appear, as if by magic, on their screens.
 Google makes no secret about this and even makes it possible to block some adverts.
 For a video on this subject and how you can change your preferences click here https://www.google.com/settings/ads/preferences/?hl=en-GB

 There is inevitable competition between the various browsers.
 Although none of them charge there is still money to be made in various ways.
-While in 2011 Internet Explorer is still the top browser and Firefox comes a close second but if you look at the graph you can see that Google's Chrome, was fast catching both of them.
-You don't have to stick to just one.
-Every Windows user has Internet Explorer (it comes with the program) but you can download one or two more.
-I use Chrome as it is slim and fast but you may prefer some of the add-ons that you get with other browsers.
-By 2017 the battle had been won by Google.
+At one time Microsoft's Internet Explorer was still the top browser and Firefox ccame a close second but iby 2017 the battle had been won by Google.

 Since the is graph was published Google